abbadata/stock-database/README.md

 npm run build (all assets will be in build/)
 ```

+Note that the web client communicates with the REST server directly from the browser, so make sure the browser can access the server specified
+in .env: `REACT_APP_REST_SERVER="http://localhost:5000"`
-If Flask is not at the default location (http://localhost:5000), edit .env to point to the right place before starting/building the web client.
+If Flask is not running at the default location (http://localhost:5000), edit .env to point to the right place before starting/building the web client.

 # Fields